AlvieTheGreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script5 :Displays the first 10 lines of /etc/passwd
-script6 :displays the third line of the file iacta.the file acta will be in the working directory. script7 :creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+script6 :displays the third line of the file iacta.the file acta will be in the working directory. script7 :creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. script8 :writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.